UK Counselling: Find The Right Online Counselling Platform For You

 Mental health challenges are a global concern

 When preparing for your first session, write down any questions, thoughts, or concerns you'd like to discuss with your therapist.
 Find a personal, quiet space to talk and ensure your internet connection, webcam, and microphone are working properly.
-Communicate openly and honestly with your therapist and maintain a consistent schedule.
+Communicate openly and honestly with your counsellor and maintain a consistent schedule.
 Track your progress and consider setting aside time before and after sessions to process any emotions that arise.

 Takeaway